pantheon-systems/documentation/style-guide.md

 ## Headings and Subheadings

 When writing a heading or subheading in a document, use an imperative verb and not a gerund (a verb ending in "ing").
-Headings should be shown as H2 tags, and Subheadings should be shown as H3 tags.
+Headings should be shown in H2 tags, and subheadings should be shown in H3 tags.

-**Examples**:

-Create a Pantheon Site

-Choose Your Framework

-Visit the Dev Environment
+When writing an outline for a guide or article, decide what the main topics are.
+Those will be your headings (tagged as H2).
+If there are subtopics that belong under a category, display those as subheaders (tagged as H3).

+**Example**:

+## Configuration
+The configuration topic may have a 1-3 paragraphs on its own, as well as several subtopics.

+###Stage and Commit Settings.php
+This is a subtopic of Configuration.
+Specific information related to settings.php will be shown here.

-##Identifying Instances of Concepts
+## Identifying Instances of Concepts

 Within videos and tutorials, it may be helpful to call out a concept to provide some contextual information.
 Do this by inserting a hyperlink.